-We use the Black-Scholes option-pricing model to determine the estimated fair value for stock options.
-Critical inputs into the Black-Scholes optionpricing model include the following: option exercise price, fair value of the stock price, expected life of the option, annualized volatility of the stock, annual rate of quarterly dividends on the stock, and the risk-free interest rate.
+We use the Black-Scholes option-pricing model to estimate the fair value for stock options.
+Critical inputs into the Black-Scholes option-pricing model include the following: option exercise price, fair value of the stock price, expected life of the option, annualized volatility of the stock, annual rate of quarterly dividends on the stock, and the risk-free interest rate.

-During fiscal 2015, the Company's Board of Directors authorized and declared recurring cash dividends in the amount of \$0.11 per share (declared in the first three quarters) and \$0.13 per share (declared in the fourth quarter) to holders of Booz Allen Holding's Class A Common Stock and Class B Non-Voting Common Stock.
-Therefore, an annualized dividend yield between 1.66% and 2.04% was used in the Black-Scholes option-pricing model for all grants made during the fiscal year.
+During fiscal 2016, the Company's Board of Directors authorized and declared recurring cash dividends in the amount of \$0.13 per share (declared in the first three quarters) and \$0.15 per share (declared in the fourth quarter) to holders of Booz Allen Holding's Class A Common Stock.
+Therefore, an annualized dividend yield between 1.79% and 2.27% was used in the Black-Scholes option-pricing model for all grants made during the fiscal year.
 Implied volatility is calculated as of each grant date based on our historical volatility along with an assessment of the historical volatility of a peer group of publicly traded companies.
 Until the historical volatility of the Company is available for a period consistent with the expected option term, we will continue to compare to a peer group volatility data to estimate expected volatility for future option grants.
 Other than the expected life of the option, volatility is the most sensitive input to our option grants.
 To be consistent with all other implied calculations, the same peer group used to calculate other implied metrics is also used to calculate implied volatility.
-While we are not aware of any news or disclosures by our peers that may impact their respective volatility, there is a risk that peer group volatility may increase, potentially increasing any prospective future compensation expense that will result from future option grants.
+The expected term is estimated using historical exercise patterns of our equity award recipients.